 The adventure sports industry is no longer the provence of those small, local and independent retailers that it was at the time of its emergence in the 1970s.
 Today, it is largely the property of large, national retail chains and international manufacturers.

-A new market is partially responsible for this.
-It first appeared in the 1970 but then it was the provence of the hardy few who made their way into the world’s backblocks without guidebook (other than Tony Wheeler’s Across Asia on the Cheap — the title that gave birth to Lonely Planet publishing) and without a local hospitality industry waiting to acommodate and feed them.
+A new market was partially responsible for this.
+Equipped with Tony Wheeler’s Across Asia on the Cheap — the title that gave birth to the Lonely Planet publishing company — this new market first appeared in the 1970s when it was the provence of the hardy few.
+Then, they made their way across the world’s backblocks without a local hospitality industry waiting to accommodate and feed them.

-My first encounter with adventure travel was while living in Hobart when I was invited by local bushwalker and member of the Hobart Waking Club, Adrian Jarret, to watch a slide show of his trekking in Nepal.
-Overlander travellers following the hippy trial London to India, and for some on through south east Asia to Australia, had discovered Nepal in the late 1960s, but the emerging adventure travel industry brought a new milieu to the country by the beginning of the 1980s.
+My first encounter with adventure travel was while living in Hobart when I was invited by local bushwalker and member of the Hobart Waking Club, Adrian Jarret, to watch a slide show of his trek in Nepal.
+Overland travellers following the Hippy Trial, London to India and for some on through South East Asia to Australia, had discovered Nepal in the late 1960s.
+The emerging adventure travel industry had brought a new milieu to the country by the beginning of the 1980s.

 It took the arrival of cheap international airfairs to give this market and those manufacturers and retailers catering to it the boost that ended in the domination of the Australian adventure equiment market by the big four — Paddy Pallin, Macpac, Kathmandu and Mountain Designs.
-There are other retailers, of course, but they don’t have the shops in most capital cities.
-Anaconda is a chain that more recently entered the outdoors market, however it does not have the adventure sports background of its more established competitors, nor does it specialise in the high quality, more exensive lines.
+There are other retailers, of course, but they are small and local.
+Anaconda is a chain that more recently entered the outdoors market, however it does not have the adventure sports background or reputation of its more established competitors, nor does it specialise in the high quality, more expensive lines.

 At the Outdoor Shop we saw this new adveture travel market coming and soon started to stock the clothing and equipment that it demanded.
 That market grew and is today what is called a ‘mature market’.

-One thing that’s changed for the better over the years is that bushwalking equipment became lighter in weight, largely thanks to new synthetic materials.
+One thing that’s changed for the better over the years is that bushwalking equipment became lighter in weight and more compact, largely thanks to new synthetic materials.
 Gone are those chunky, heavy boots, those weighty packs.
 You can now go bush and walk along less bent-over from the weight of your chunky, inelegant canvas H-frame pack loaded with cotton-covered sleeping bag and heavy japara cotton tent.

 In Tasmania, the popularity and government promotion of adventure sports like bushwalking sustains the market.